Jessie219-web/wiki-documents/docs/Cloud_Chain/Cloud/SenseCraft_Data/SenseCraft_Data_Platform/xiao-esp32c3-connect-sensecraft-data-platform-ai-advisor.md

 ### Step 2.
 Obtaining Forensic Information

-SenseCAP's interface for authentication information requires Base64-based **EUI:KEY** encryption.
+SenseCraft's interface for authentication information requires Base64-based **EUI:KEY** encryption.

 For example, your EUI is `2CF7F11003900000` and Key is `06C42483D7155E7006C42483D7155E70`. then you can get the Base64 encrypted forensic information by the following commands in the terminal.